CrackAD/cs207-FinalProject/docs/documentation.md

 Regards the external dependencies, reverse mode implementation depends on the same libraries as the basic forward mode (ie, numpy, pytest, pytest-cov, doctest); it also covers all the elementary functions mentioned in the [Basic: Forward Mode Implementation](#basic-forward-mode-implementation) section.

+## Future work
+### Higher order derivative
+Our implementation currently allows a scalar or a vector function with multiple scalar inputs.
+We allow users to compute the first order derivatives.
+We would like to generalize it to any order a user specified.
+Higher order derivatives are important in various fields.
+For example, in physics, solving Possion equations require second order derivatives.
+We would allow users to input a `order` derivative and compute all derivatives up to that order.

+### Optimization algotithms
+Our implementation supports both forward and reverse mode to calculate first order derivatives.
+We would like incorporate reverse mode calculation with gradient-based optimiztion algorithms, such as gradient descent and BFGS.
+For gradient descent, given a loss function with multiple parameters, we find the critical point by taking steps proportaiton to current gradient.